Parbhat/pelican-blue/README.md

 make devserver
 ```

-**Note:** If you are new to Pelican Static Site Generator, you can read the Pelican [Docs](http://docs.getpelican.com/en/3.6.3/) to start writing articles.
-You can also customize the theme after understanding the working of Pelican.
+**Note:** If you are new to Pelican Static Site Generator, you can read the Pelican [Docs](http://docs.getpelican.com/en/3.6.3/) to learn the working of Pelican.
+You can also customize the theme after reading the documentation.

 ## Settings